A spinach and black bean filling makes these quick and easy Skillet Spinach and Green Chili Enchiladas a hearty and nutritious weekday dinner recipe.

 - 4 oz Monterey Jack cheese, shredded (plus extra to top)

 - 1 c black beans, cooked, drained if using canned

 For the Enchilada Sauce*

 - 12 oz salsa verde

-- To make the filling – combine filling ingredients in a medium bowl and mix well.
+- Combine all filling ingredients in a medium bowl and mix well.

-- To make the enchilada sauce – combine chilies, salsa, and flour or masa harina in the bowl of a food processor and process until smooth.
+- Combine chilies, salsa, and masa harina in the bowl of a food processor and process until smooth.

 - Cover and cook over medium to medium-low heat until bubbly, 10 min.

 - Monday – Gluten Free Crumbley – Gluten Free Macaroni and Cheese

 - Tuesday – Hezzi-D’s Books and Cooks – Mu Shu Chicken Lettuce Wraps